rust-lang/rfcs/text/0000-stabilize-marker-freeze.md

 - Adding a `trait Pure: Freeze` which extends the interior immutability guarantee to indirected data could be valuable:
 	- This is however likely to be a fool's errand, as indirections could (for example) be hidden behind keys to global collections.
 	- Providing such a trait could be left to the ecosystem unless we'd want it to be an auto-trait also (unlikely).
+- `impl !Freeze for T` could be a nice alternative to `PhantomNotFreeze`.
+However, this would be a significant language change that needs much deeper consideration.